mitra-ep/ActiveVolcanoPlot/README.md

 <img src="https://github.com/mitra-ep/ActiveVolcanoPlot/blob/master/extra/VP_exData.png" width="50%" height="50%"/>

-For this example, 20k genes were analyzed where the TDP was 0.85.
-By setting the p-threshold at 0.1 for FDR adjusted p-values and |logFC| threshold at 1, 91 genes are selected.
-Although the theoretical FDR level is
+For this example, 33436 genes were analyzed where the TDP was 0.11.
+By setting the p-threshold at 0.05 for FDR adjusted p-values and |logFC| threshold at 2, 145 genes are selected.
+Although the theoretical FDR level is 0.05*(1-0.11)=0.04, the FDP is 37/145=0.26.
+You can browse the data using Active VP shiny app.